wp-plugins/exclude-pages/readme.txt

 <?php wp_list_pages('title_li=<h2>Pages</h2>' ); ?>
 <?php resume_exclude_pages(); ?>`

-Translation:

-Version 1.8.2 (released 2010/5/14) includes the facility for Exclude Pages to be translated into languages other than English.
-Please [contact me](http://www.simonwheatley.co.uk/contact-me/) if you want to translate Exclude Pages into your language.

 Note to other plugin authors:

 The plugin does not operate on wp_list_pages while the user is on an admin page, if this is an issue you can take advantage of the `ep_admin_bail_out` filter and create a filter function which returns false to allow Exclude Pages to operate in the admin area.